yuukiiwa/sklearn_stuff/README.md

 RandomForest
 MLPerceptronR
 ```
-to run the program with Python2.7
+To run the program with Python2.7
 ```
 python run_anindvmodel.py [input file] [model]
 ```
-to run the program with Python3
+To run the program with Python3
 ```
 python3 run_anindvmodel.py [input file] [model]
 ```